Judge threatens SLO attorney John Belsher with default judgement

 The California State Bar gave Belsher 20 days to respond to the allegations.
 He failed to respond on time.

-During a status conference on Monday afternoon, State Bar Court of California Judge Yvettee Roland extended Belsher’s time to file his answer to Dec.
+During the status conference on Monday afternoon, State Bar Court of California Judge Yvettee Roland extended Belsher’s time to file his answer to Dec.
 5. If he fails to file by Friday, he faces a default judgement.

 Judge Roland then set a six-day trial to begin on Feb.
 18.